javipalanca/spade/docs/usage.rst

     if __name__ == "__main__":
         dummy = DummyAgent("your_jid@your_xmpp_server", "your_password")
         future = dummy.start()
-        future.result()  # Wait until the start method is finished
+        future.wait()  # Wait until the start method is finished

         # wait until user interrupts with ctrl+C
         while not dummy.my_behav.is_killed():